Atom-Pch/TodoWebApp/README.md

 ---

 ## 🌍 **Live Demo:** [https://onlytodo.xyz](https://onlytodo.xyz)
 **⏳ Demo notice:** To conserve AWS credits, the live environment is ephemeral.
-The infrastructure is automated to be available on a strict schedule and is <ins>*only accessible between 09:30 and 17:30 each day Bangkok time (UTC+7)*</ins>.
+The infrastructure is automated to be available on a strict schedule and is <ins>*only accessible between 09:30 and 17:30 each day Bangkok time (UTC+7, not counting DNS propagation)*</ins>.
 Outside of these hours, **the entire infrastructure will be detroyed** before being created again the next day.
 If you want to check it out, please do so in the specified time.

 ## ⚠️ Project Status & Other important Notes